bcrowell/dorcas/README.md

 The input file is a JSON hash with keys and values described below.
 Comments are allowed using javascript syntax ("// ...").

+* verb - To do the initial learning of the set of character shapes for a certain font, use "learn."
+To use an existing set to OCR text, use "ocr."

 * image - Name of a PNG file containing the text that we want to do OCR on.
 As a convenience feature, if this is specified in the form "foo.pdf[37]", then page q37 of the pdf file will be rendered at 500 dpi, converted to grayscale, saved in the current working directory as foo_037.png, and used as the input.
 (This feature requires imagemagick and qpdf.)